-Starting a new business?
-Congratulations!
-You’re probably wrapped up in all kinds of to-do’s to get your company up and running.
-And since you’re here,one of those to-do’s is probably whether you should register your company as a sole proprietorship vs. LLC.
+As a new business owner, you’re probably juggling many tasks to get your company up and running.
+One of those tasks, likely, is deciding whether to register your company as a sole proprietorship or an LLC.

 What is a sole proprietorship?